John Bosco Ikojo: Career and politics

 Ikojo started his professional career in 2000 after acquiring a higher diploma in marketing and worked as an accountant for Kumi District Local Government up until 2007 when he secured employment as the head of finance at Bukedea Town Council.
 He served the small municipality up until 2010 when he resigned to join elective politics.

-In 2010, Ikojo joined elective politics on the National Resistance Movement ticket and strategized for the 2016 polls a move that saw him win both the party's 2015 primary elections and the 2016 general elections thereby becoming a member of the 10th Parliament for the Pearl of Africa representing Bukedea County in Bukedea District.
+In 2010, Ikojo joined elective politics on the National Resistance Movement ticket and strategized for the 2016 polls a move that saw him win both the party's 2015 primary elections and the 2016 general elections, thereby becoming a member of the 10th Parliament for Uganda, representing Bukedea County in Bukedea District.
 In the 10th Parliament, Ikojo serves on the Committee on National Economy and the Committee on Natural Resources.
 He is also a member of the NRM Parliamentary Caucus.

 Personal life

-Ikojo is a married man with a number of children.
-He is also the managing director of ROSKO Uganda, a limited liability company that he founded in 2004.
+Ikojo is married, with a number of children.

+He is the managing director of ROSKO Uganda, a limited liability company that he founded in 2004.